Deakin LGBTIQ+ Community

 - actively participate in community events to celebrate Deakin’s diverse population.

-The Network supports the goals established in Deakin University’s Strategic Plan LIVE the future 2020.
+The Community supports the goals established in Deakin University’s Strategic Plan LIVE the future 2020.
 LIVE the future affirms Deakin’s commitment to its two founding goals:

 - to offer an educational experience which will widen participation and support students from diverse backgrounds